 3. Maximize electrical power system Flexibility

 The total connected load can be increased or decreased according to the dynamic load scenario.
-If the load increases in the future, one more transformer can be installed and it can be run in parallel with the existing transformers to cater to the total load requirement.
+If the load increases in the future, one more transformer can be installed, and it can be run in parallel with the existing transformers to cater to the total load requirement.

 Conditions for Parallel Operation of Transformers

-- Same voltage ratio of transformer
+- The same voltage ratio of the transformers

 - Identical percentage impedance